The second property of horizontal support and resistance levels

 The primary targets often coincide with the levels you see on the chart.
 Therefore, I recommend at least in part to fix the positions around important levels.
 Otherwise, there is a probability that you will have to outsit a correction, which often begins around the horizontal levels.

 EURUSD.
-Examples of the second property implementation.
+Examples of the second property implementation in the FOREX market.
 Pullback

 Let’s analyze one more example.
 It’s the EURUSD currency pair, the Daily time frame.
 After a long-term bull trend the support level was formed, the lower border of which was 1.0619, the upper border was 1.0682.